-Teachers are responsible and accountable for the progress and development of all the Pupils in their class, including Pupils who access support from teaching assistants and/or outside professionals.
+Teachers are responsible and accountable for the progress and development of all the children in their class, including children who access support from teaching assistants and/or outside professionals.

-High quality teaching, differentiated for individual Pupils, is the first step in responding to Pupils who are within the vulnerable groups identified by the school.
-Teachers should have high aspirations for every pupil.
+High quality teaching, differentiated and made accessible for individual children, is the first step in responding to children who are within the vulnerable groups identified by the school.
+Teachers should have high aspirations for every child.
 With advice and support from the School Leadership Team (SLT) clear targets should be set and reviewed regularly for these children.
 Teachers may implement whole class strategies which will support all children, they may initiate activities for specific groups of children, ask TAs to work within the class with specific group of children or withdraw children to a separate area in order to implement strategies to support either individuals or groups with their learning.